Services

 Open surgical removal of herniated discs under the microscope

-Microsurgical removal of herniated discs, if necessary under endoscopic control and nerve-muscle measurement during the operation, is always indicated when the pressure of the disc tissue on the nerve root or spinal cord causes severe neurological deficits such as paralysis, numbness or urinary dysfunction.
+Microsurgical removal of herniated discs – under endoscopic control and with intraoperative nerve-muscle measurement if necessary – is always indicated when the pressure of the disc tissue on the nerve root or spinal cord causes severe neurological deficits such as paralysis, numbness or bladder emptying disorders.

-The open surgical procedure is usually performed under general anaesthesia and requires a one-week hospital stay, which can be shortened in uncomplicated cases.
+The microsurgical procedure is usually performed under general anaesthesia and requires a one- to three-day hospital stay.

-In the initial postoperative phase, it is important to rest the treated movement segment for up to 6 weeks.
+In the initial phase after the operation, it is important to rest the treated segment for up to six weeks.

 Reconstruction or artificial replacement of the intervertebral disc